alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Uncontested Divorce in Alabama?

-In an uncontested divorce, both parties mutually consent to the process and also agree on all points of settlement.
-In such a case, the role of the attorney is to ensure the smooth flow of the legal process.
-The process follows the usual initiation of filing, service of papers, and a waiting period.
+In an uncontested divorce, both parties mutually consent to the process and agree on all settlement points.
+In such a case, the attorney's role is to ensure the smooth flow of the legal process.
+The process follows the usual filing initiation, paper service, and a waiting period.
 Both parties must sign all settlement documents necessary to finalize the divorce.
 Usually, the filing party’s attorney submits the documents.
-There is a 30-day waiting time to give both parties allowance to make sure of their decision to follow through with the process.
+There is usually a 30-day waiting time to allow both parties to make sure of their decision to follow through with the process.

 Where to Get an Uncontested Divorce Form in Alabama?

-The Alabama Administrative Office of Courts provides self-help e-forms which are downloadable and printable upon completion.
+The Alabama Administrative Office of Courts provides self-help e-forms that are downloadable and printable upon completion.
 Go to the do-it-yourself forms section and locate the forms of interest.
-Consult an attorney for clarifications.
+Consult an attorney for clarification.

-The public record policy governing vital records in Alabama allows members of the public access divorce records.
-Exceptions to the case are contents of the records that are closed to the public access by statute such as financial statements, information about involved children, custody allocations, and guardianships.
+The public record policy governing vital records in Alabama generally allows members of the public access to divorce records.
+Exceptions to the case are contents of the documents that are closed to public access by statute, such as financial statements, information about involved children, custody allocations, and guardianships.
 Also, divorce records placed under a seal will not be accessible to the public except with a court order.

 • The name of the person involved in the record, unless said person is a juvenile

-Divorcing parties can get copies of their divorce decrees after the court has issued a final decree.
-Suppose the orders in the decree do not satisfy the divorcing party, they have a right to file an appeal within 42 days of issuance at the court.
-A divorce decree is a court order that must be adhered to.
-Defiance of the judgement in a divorce decree makes up a contempt of Court by Alabama state laws.
+Divorcing parties may obtain copies of their divorce decrees after the court has issued a final decree.
+If the orders in the decree do not meet the expectations of one of the parties, they have the right to file an appeal within 42 days of the issuance at the court.
+A divorce decree is a court order that should be adhered to.
+Disobeying the judgment in a divorce decree can be considered contempt of court under Alabama state laws.

 How Do I Get an Alabama Divorce Decree Online?